Improving Underwater Acoustic Classification Through Learnable Gabor Filter Convolution and Attention Mechanisms: Final Remarks

 The in-depth analysis of \emph{Task 2}, which focuses on the temporal dependency of the recordings, provided a consistent evaluation of the results.
 Unlike previous studies, which primarily address the outcomes of \emph{Tasks 1} and \emph{3}, this work presents an evaluation of the impact of temporal distance between the training and testing datasets.
 Since the recordings represent moving targets, variations in temporal distance are directly associated with changes in physical distance.
 The results indicate that classification performance deteriorates proportionally with increasing distance between subsets, even when the same vessel is observed in different time windows.
 This finding also suggests that improvements in the data processing stage may enhance performance by potentially mitigating environmental factors that alter a ship’s radiated noise over distance.
 Furthermore, the results imply that the amount of training data is less influential than distance in determining classification performance, indicating that future research should prioritise signal processing techniques over enhancements to classification models.

-When assessing the impact of both Gabor convolutional layers and attention mechanisms on the results of \emph{Task 2}, the contribution of these components is notable, showing a 2.2\% improvement in classification performance.
+When assessing the impact of both Gabor convolutional layers and attention mechanisms on the results of \emph{Task 2}, their contribution is evident, with a 2.2\% improvement in classification performance, and even more pronounced for \emph{Task 3}, which shows a 22.3\% gain.
 These results highlight the effectiveness of the frequency selection mechanism in classifying underwater acoustic targets, positioning it as a strong alternative for reducing training time and improving classification performance.

-Subsequent steps in this research could focus on mitigating the frequency attenuation inherent to the underwater acoustic domain, as well as evaluating the impact of the multi-path reflection of the sound wave on acoustic perception.
+Despite the improved classification performance, the proposed approach remains relatively heavy for embedded applications compared to lightweight models such as MobileNet V2 and MobileViT.
+This opens opportunities for compression or pruning to reduce computational cost.
+Efficiency could also benefit from reducing the input frequency range through resampling or band filtering, eliminating redundancies in spectral data.
+Subsequent steps in this research could focus on mitigating frequency attenuation inherent to the underwater acoustic domain, assessing the impact of multi-path sound wave reflections on acoustic perception, and performing cross-dataset validation by adapting the evaluation framework for smaller datasets.